-- attended a government school, an accredited non-government school or a recognised school outside NSW; - completed courses of study that satisfy NESA's curriculum and assessment requirements for the RoSA; - complied with all requirements imposed by the Minister or NESA; and - completed Year 10
+- completed the mandatory curriculum requirements for course of study in Years 7 to 10 - attended a government school, an accredited non-government school or a recognised school outside NSW - completed courses of study that satisfy NESA curriculum and assessment requirements for the RoSA - complied with the requirements of the Education Act 1990.

-Students must continue to attended until the final day of Year 10 at their school.
+Students must continue to attend until the final day of Year 10 at their school.